JohnTerragnoli/ECE382_Lab03/README.md

 A screenshot of the code in action is shown below:
 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/One%20Brick.JPG "Required Functionality")

+A video demonstration for required functionality can be seen [here](https://drive.google.com/file/d/0Bymb7kjtbzuqVmNRRFdWYXNPSU0/view?usp=sharing).

 ##A Functionality
 This moves the 8-pixel block one block in the direction of the pressed button (up, down, left, right).
 The code for this functionality can be seen [here](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/A%20Functionality.txt).
+A video demonstration for A functionality can be seen [here](https://drive.google.com/file/d/0Bymb7kjtbzuqVmNRRFdWYXNPSU0/view?usp=sharing).

 #Documentation:
 ###Prelab: